Forestry Funding For BC

 On Thursday, June 5, the two groups called on Minister Coleman to take action on BC’s forestry crisis.
 The protest came one day after the Western Canada Wilderness Committee officially threw its support behind a report USW members prepared on how to preserve jobs in the province, and urged the BC government to adopt.

 The United Steelworkers say they are grateful for the support.
-“The funding will help us to assist displaced workers, helping them to discover opportunities to upgrade current skill levels or to find a new career path,” said Frank Everitt, president of the union’s Local 1-424.
+“The funding will help us to assist displaced workers, helping them to discover opportunities to upgrade current skill levels or to find a new career path,” Frank Everitt, president of the union’s Local 1-424 said.

 Print this page